Menu

 Fact #1

-This will be the second Latter-day Saint temple in the city of St. George, Utah, and the fourth temple in southern Utah.
+This was the second Latter-day Saint temple in the city of St. George, Utah, and the fourth temple in southern Utah.

 Fact #2